The PLC Board (“the Board”) is responsible for the Company’s corporate governance systems and processes that support good decision making.

 Director’s Commitment to Tribal

 Our Non-executive Directors have committed in their letters of appointment to attend all reasonable board and committee meetings in addition to being reasonably available at other times for Tribal business.
-In his temporary role as Executive Chairman, Richard Last has committed to making time available on a daily basis to work with the Executive Management Team in the day to day operations of the Company, which evidences a commitment to devote extra time to Tribal in the event of a crisis.

 Our Executive Directors have entered into employment contracts which require them to attend all board and committee (of which they are a member) meetings.